kjabr/ACL-PUB-SUB/README.md

 - On the network devices pull the appropriate ACL file from the centralized server.
 Here using an http-GET using PyCurl
 - Network devices receive the updated list.
 Check the ACLs running locally.
 Calculate the diff and then apply the changes
 - Network devices wait for the next notification and then next update
+- The user of Kafka as a channel with a centralized web server (or servers) means that a huge amount of network devices can update their config almost instantaneously and simultaneously

 ### Cisco Products Technologies/ Services